FluffyBullet/Sodoku-challenge/README.md

 ### Approach
 At first, my view was to create a grid of 3 x 3 blocks, 3 stacked horizontally, 3 stacked vertically.
 For generating the field, python was to list values 1 - 9, then randomize.
 Branching vertically too, completing the sudoku puzzle, then hiding blocks from the user.

 A more simpler method and to use another function, I have pre-determined the sudoku puzzles from website mentioned in [acknowledgements](#acknowledgements).
-Python will pull the intial code from the display text document.
+Python will pull the initial code from the display text document.

 On entry submission, a grid reference will instruct Python which values to compare and update.

-"If" statement can determin whether the game has been completed or not, placing into a continuous loop.
+"If" statement can determine whether the game has been completed or not, placing into a continuous loop.

 ### Use of the website
 As Python is based on Command Line Interface (CLI), not graphical interface the website is to display a small docking station with a text prompt for the user focus on the application is based off it's functions rather than display.